St Stephen's Chapel (Anglican) and Churchyard

 Extent of List Entry

-Extent includes the land described as Pt Allot 3 Sec 2 Suburbs of Auckland (CT NA554/227), North Auckland Land District, and the building and structures - including grave monuments and markers - known as St Stephen's Chapel (Anglican) and Churchyard thereon.
+Extent includes the land described as Pt Allot 3 Sec 2 Suburbs of Auckland (RT NA554/227), North Auckland Land District, and the building and structures - including grave monuments and markers - known as St Stephen's Chapel (Anglican) and Churchyard thereon.

 This historic place was registered under the Historic Places Act 1980.
 The following text is the original citation considered by the NZHPT Board at the time of registration.